Lincoln University: Statistics

 Lincoln University Acceptance rate and admissions statistics

-Lincoln University has an acceptance rate of 78% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Lincoln University has an acceptance rate of 66% and is among the top 28% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women